What is “Other” Storage Space on Mac & How to Clear It Up

 As you can see, this is not unnecessary junk or clutter.
 Basically, anything that is not one of the media types that the Storage tab specifies will be shown as “Other”.

-This makes the OS X “Other” storage quite a bit different from the same label applied to iOS storage, and while there can be some bloated caches and other junk, the Other storage on a Mac is more likely to make sense.
+This makes the Mac OS X “Other” storage quite a bit different from the same label applied to iOS storage, and while there can be some bloated caches and other junk, the Other storage on a Mac is more likely to make sense.
 This is often in contrast to the sometimes opaque and peculiar Other storage capacity in iOS, which can be anything from mishandled caches to data that is not being properly removed when apps or media is deleted, or even misallocated labels, if you happen to run into a bloated Other space on your mobile devices, you can typically reclaim and remove the Other iOS storage by deleting bloated apps, their data, and then restoring an iPhone or iPad from a backup as described here.

-Cleaning Up “Other” Storage on a Mac
+How to Clean Up “Other” Storage on a Mac

 - User(s) Downloads folders at ~/Downloads